ganexcloud/docker-openvpn/README.md

 Miscellaneous write-ups for advanced configurations are available in the [docs](docs) folder.

-### Systemd Init Scripts

-A `systemd` init script is available to manage the OpenVPN container.
-It will start the container on system boot, restart the container if it exits unexpectedly, and pull updates from Docker Hub to keep itself up to date.

-Please refer to the [systemd documentation](docs/systemd.md) to learn more.

 ### Docker Compose

 If you prefer to use `docker-compose` please refer to the [documentation](docs/docker-compose.md).